geraldhinson/geraldhinson.github.io/_posts/2025-02-01-LessonsFromMargaretHamiltonOfNASA.md

 A lesson on holistic engineering from NASA and Margaret Hamilton - circa 1969.

-Excerpted from below (which itself is from a Smithsonian article):
+Excerpted from a Smithsonian article:

 >Over time, Hamilton began to view the whole mission as a system:\
 --- “part is realized as software, part is peopleware, part is hardware.”